marxin/texi2rst-generated/sphinx/gcc/c++-modules.rst

 whose names do not begin with ``.gnu.c++.``, or are not the string section is significant and must not be altered.

-..
-Copyright (C) 2001-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.